mugus/Real-time-Ride-Share-Tracking/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install dependencies: npm install
-4. Start the development server:
+4. Start the development server: npm run dev
 5. Open your web browser and navigate to the provided URL(localhost:3000) to view the application.